why-in-Shanghaitech/Testcase-Community/README.md

 4. Judge

   Judge your own program through running "judger.py".
 Use command line "python judger.py" on Windows or "python3 judger.py" on linux.

+# Bug
+There may be some bugs in the judger.
+When you fail to use the judger, please download the newest version of "judger.py".
+If it still does work, please send me an email to describe what happened.